nicm42/100-days-of-code-v2/log3.md

 **Day 70: 20th June 2021**
 I finally solved the problem I was having.
 And discovered how useful CodeSandbox is.
 Of course now I have a new problem: my state hooks not using context are not updating in the custom hook.
 Hopefully a break and some more playing around in Code Sandbox will help fix that.
 Although I haven't done everything yet, it's looking so much better from my refactoring.

+**Day 71: 21st June 2021**
+I solved the problem - you need to declare everything from the custom hook in one place, then pass it down.
+So I fixed that.
+I then went onto sort out the buttons, but of course I now have a problem on those.
+But that was right at the end, so I haven't had much time to look at it.
+Hopefully it won't be too hard to fix.